Why You Feel Exhausted Studying for the Bar Exam

 As you find out what works for you, be discerning about how you allocate your limited time and energy and what introduces noise in your study system.

 It’s not just about time.
-You have a lot of time to prepare (and your time can be bought back).
+You have a lot of time to prepare.

-It’s actually our mental energy, focus, and stamina that become bottlenecks.
+It’s actually our mental energy that becomes a bottleneck.
 When you’re exhausted, you can’t do anything even if you have the time.

 What are some ways to save yourself the mental exhaustion?